-- 2.13 The primary reason for the rise in the tariff is the increasing cost of energy (electricity). - 2.14 Power NI have faced higher than forecast energy costs since last setting the tariff in July 2020.
-This has resulted in an under recovery of their costs which must also be factored into the tariff. - 2.15 Since late 2020, there has been strong upward price pressure in the international fuel markets with both gas and carbon in particular, increasing significantly.
-This has had the result of increasing the cost of purchasing electricity generation in the SEM wholesale market. - 2.16 This upward price pressure in both the spot and forward markets continued into 2021 and the trend is forecast to continue.
+- 2.13 Power NI have faced higher than forecast energy costs since last setting the tariff in July 2022. - 2.14 Since late 2020, there has been strong upward price pressure in the international fuel markets with both gas and carbon in particular, increasing significantly.
+This has had the result of increasing the cost of purchasing electricity generation in the SEM wholesale market. - 2.15 This upward price pressure in both the spot and forward markets has continued throughout 2021-22. - 2.16 However, as mentioned above the increase in wholesale costs has been offset by the UK government introducing the Energy Price Guarantee that will reduce the unit cost of electricity in NI by 19.91 pence per kWh (ex VAT) from 1 November.